Total Assets $1.13 Billion (3/31/21)

 CAPITAL MARKET OVERVIEW

-While we acknowledge the challenging macro-economic backdrop, our job continues to be to find attractive small cap companies that have not been fully appreciated by the market or are mispriced due to recent results or events.
-We believe less investor interest in our segment of the market creates opportunity to uncover value.
-Given recent volatility, this is perhaps even more true today.
+Regardless of all the backdrop we are presented with, our job remains to find attractive small cap companies that have not been fully appreciated by the market or are mispriced due to recent results or events.
+We believe less investor interest in our segment of the market creates opportunity for us to uncover value.

-The Buffalo Emerging Opportunities Fund is focused primarily on identifying innovation within U.S. companies with primarily North American revenue bases.
-Finally, with an active share of greater than 95%, the Fund will continue to offer a distinct offering from the Index and category peers.
+The Buffalo Early Stage Growth Fund is focused primarily on identifying innovation within U.S. companies with primarily North American revenue bases.
+With an active share of greater than 95%, the Fund will continue to offer a distinct offering from the benchmark Index and category peers.

 We get to know the companies we invest in and learn how they run their business.